Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Acknowledgement

 \section{Acknowledgement}

-Y. Khoo was supported by DMS-2111563, DMS-2339439 and DE-SC0022232.
-A. Singer and O. Mickelin were supported in part by AFOSR FA9550-20-1-0266 and FA9550-23-1-0249, the Simons Foundation Math+X Investigator Award, NSF DMS 2009753, and NIH/NIGMS R01GM136780-01.
-Y. Wang is supported with funding by the University of Chicago Data Science Institute (DSI).
-The authors would like to thank Joshua Carmichael, Yunpeng Shi, Eric Verbeke, Fengyu Yang and Chugang Yi for many helpful discussions.
+Y. Khoo was partially supported by DMS-2111563, DMS-2339439, DE-SC0022232, and the Sloan Research Foundation.
+A. Singer and O. Mickelin were supported in part by AFOSR FA9550-20-1-0266 and FA9550-23-1-0249, the Simons Foundation Math+X Investigator Award, NSF DMS-2009753, and NIH/NIGMS R01GM136780-01.
+Y. Wang was partially supported by funding from the University of Chicago Data Science Institute (DSI).
+The authors would like to thank Joshua Carmichael, Yunpeng Shi, Eric Verbeke, Fengyu Yang, Ruiyi Yang and Chugang Yi for many helpful discussions.
 The authors would like to thank the editor and the anonymous reviewers for carefully reading the manuscript and providing many constructive suggestions.